History of Gilgit-Baltistan: Princely state of Jammu and Kashmir

-End of the princely state
+1947 Gilgit revolt

 On 26 October 1947, Maharaja Hari Singh of Jammu and Kashmir, faced with an invasion by Pakistani tribal fighters, signed the Instrument of Accession, joining India.
-Gilgit's population did not favour the State's accession to India.
+Gilgit's population did not favour the princely state's accession to India.
 Muzzaffar Bangash, the raja orderly in Chilas, told Major Brown that the whole of Gilgit Agency was pro-Pakistan.
 They would accept Kashmir being independent but accession to "Hindustan" (India) was unacceptable.
 According to Scholar Yaqoob Khan Bangash:"By the middle of 1947 news of communal tensions had reached Gilgit and in a place where Hindu Dogras were despised for their heavy-handedness during the conflicts to subdue Gilgit, stories of Muslims being slaughtered by Hindus and Sikhs in the Punjab inflamed passions against the small minorities of Hindus and Sikhs in Gilgit."

 Major Brown, sensing the discontent of the people of Gilgit Agency, Brown mutinied on 1 November 1947, overthrowing the Governor Ghansara Singh.
 The bloodless coup d'etat was planned by Brown to the last detail under the code name Datta Khel.
 Brown is also credited with saving the Hindu population in Gilgit from being harmed.
 According to scholar Brian Cloughley, Brown acted to prevent bloodshed and took some personal risk in doing so.

 On the morning of 2 November 1947, after the Pakistan flag had been raised in the lines of Gilgit Scouts.
-Then provisional government (Aburi Hakoomat) was established with a local nobleman Shah Rais Khan as president, Mirza Hassan khan as commander-in-chief and Major Brown as the chief military advisor.
+Then provisional government (Aburi Hakoomat) was established with Shah Rais Khan as president, Mirza Hassan khan as commander-in-chief and Major Brown as the chief military advisor.
 However, Brown had already telegraphed the chief minister of NWFP, Khan Abdul Qayyum Khan, asking Pakistan to take over the administration.
 The Pakistani Political Agent, Khan Mohammad Alam Khan, arrived on 16 November and took over the administration of Gilgit.
 On 18 November 1947, the provisional government requested to see the Political Agent asserting that he should take all decisions in consultation with them.
 They demanded that both British officers be relieved of their duties and local officers should be appointed in their place.
 Brown narrates:

 Alam replied, "you are a crowd of fools led astray by a madman.
 I shall not tolerate this nonsense for one instance...And when the Indian Army starts invading you there will be no use screaming to Pakistan for help, because you won't get it."...
 The provisional government faded away after this encounter with Alam Khan, clearly reflecting the flimsy and opportunistic nature of its basis and support.